dfelinto/blender-manual/manual/render/eevee/render_settings/depth_of_field.rst

 **************

 To render a scene, Eevee uses a pinhole camera model which produces a perfectly focused image of the scene.
-To improve realism, Eevee can simulate the optical :term:`Depth of Field` using a post-process filter, and a sample-based method.
+For an enhanced realism, Eevee can simulate the optical :term:`Depth of Field` using a post-process filter, and a sample-based method.
 The optical settings are located in the :doc:`camera settings </render/cameras>` properties.
 Whereas the quality of the effect can be controlled by the settings found in the present section.